ethersphere/bee-docs/docs/working-with-bee/backups.md

 ### Keys

-The keys directory contains your important key material.
+The `keys` directory contains your important key material.
 This is the most important data by far, and is produced and retained from Bee's initialisation procedure.
-If you have used **Bee-clef** to manage your key material and signing procedures, see below for information on how to keep backups of your keys.
+If you have used **bee-clef** to manage your key material and signing procedures, see below for information on how to keep backups of your keys.

 :::info
 If you are using Bee to manage your keys (not recommended - please use [Bee Clef](/docs/installation/bee-clef)!).
 You must convert your keys in order to import into Metamask and other Ethereum wallets.
 You may use [exportSwarmKeys](https://github.com/ethersphere/exportSwarmKey) to make the conversion.